 Associative Property

-When numbers are added or multiplied, they can be grouped in various ways without changing the result of the operation; the equality remains true.
-The student who makes this generalization understands the associative property that the order of the numbers is maintained, but the parentheses are moved.
+When numbers are added or multiplied, they can be grouped in various ways without changing the result of the operation.
+The student who makes this generalization understands the associative property where the order of the numbers is maintained, but the brackets are moved.
 Understanding this property allows students to simplify algebraic expressions and solve equations.

 ADDITION MULTIPLICATION